Cyber-Intruder/DmarcHunter/README.md

 MX Records:
   smtp.google.com
 DMARC Record: "v=DMARC1; p=reject; rua=mailto:mailauth-reports@google.com"
-The current DMARC policy for this domain is REJECT Domain owner information not available
+The current DMARC policy for this domain is REJECT.
+Domain owner information not available.
 For more information about this domain, visit: https://who.is/whois/google.com
 ==================================================
 Domain: example.com.br